EVELYNKINYA/react-hooks-react-router-code-along/README.md

 ### Refactoring

-In anticipation of a growing codebase, let's refactor by removing the components we defined in `index.js` and placing them in their own files in `src/components`.
+In anticipation of a growing codebase, let's ref actor by removing the components we defined in `index.js` and placing them in their own files in `src/components`.
 You can also see the completed version of this code in the solution branch.